bloveless/s3-backup-restore/README.md

   2. How many weekly backups would you like to keep?
   3. How many daily backups would you like to keep?
   4. How many hourly backups would you like to keep?

+If you aren't going to be using hourly backups or daily backups you can adjust the `BACKUP_CADENCE` variable so the cron runs far less frequently.
+I.E. "0 3 * * *" to only run the job once a day at 3AM.